xh/hoist-react/README.md

 ⚛️ Components are the most familiar artifacts in React development, and are likely what come to mind first when most developers think of React.
 Functional components are the preferred method of defining components in React and Hoist.
 To define a functional component in Hoist, simply wrap a render function with the `hoistComponent` function.
-This will apply the MobX observability, and will return the Component, as well as an 'element factory' that can be optionally used to facilitate creation of the Component (see 'Element Factories' below).
+This will apply core Hoist support, including MobX observability, and support for Forwards refs, and will return the Component.

 Alternatively, Hoist continues to fully support ES6 class-based Components.
 These can be specified using the '@HoistComponent' decorator.
 This decorator will enable MobX reactivity and augment a Component with